a11yproject/a11yproject.com/_posts/2013-01-14-aria-landmark-roles.md

   <dt>banner</dt>
   <dd>
     <p>
-      Typically the “header” of your page.
-Typically includes the name of the site/application along with other globally available content.
+      Typically the “header” of your page, containing the name of the site/application along with other globally available content.
     </p>
   </dd>
   <dt>search</dt>